 Congressman Ken Buck is a Republican from Windsor, representing Colorado's 4th Congressional District.
 He was first elected to Congress on November 4, 2014, and is currently serving his fourth term in the United States House of Representatives.

 Ken serves on the House Judiciary Committee and the House Foreign Affairs Committee.
 He serves as the Ranking Member on the House Judiciary Subcommittee on Immigration and Citizenship, and he also serves on the Subcommittee on Antitrust, Commercial and Administrative Law.
 He also serves on the House Foreign Affairs Subcommittees on Oversight and Investigations and Western Hemisphere, Civilian Security, and Trade.

-Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930’s.
-One of three brothers, Ken worked his way through high school, college and law school as a janitor, truck driver, furniture mover and as a ranch hand.
+Ken Buck learned the value of hard work from his grandfather, who opened a shoe repair store in Greeley in the 1930s.
+One of three brothers, Ken worked his way through high school, college, and law school as a janitor, truck driver, furniture mover, and ranch hand.